bergercookie/syncall/readme-fs-gkeep.md

 ## Description

 Synchronize all the Google Keep Notes (optionally filtered with a label) with a List of files under a local directory.
-The taskwarrior _filter_ may be a task, a project or a combination of a project and arbitrary tags.
+The Taskwarrior _filter_ may be a task, a project or a combination of a project and arbitrary tags.

 Upon execution, `fs_gkeep_sync` will synchronize, and on subsequent runs of the